 This fine, miniature porcelain flask was made in China for export to India, Southeast Asia or perhaps Ottoman Turkey.
-The silver mounts and not Chinese but most probably Indian (or similar) judging by their form, and the manner in which they have been engraved.
+The silver mounts are not Chinese but most probably Indian (or similar) judging by their form, and the manner in which they have been engraved.

 The flask is decorated in powder blue and white with lotus scrolling.

 The silver is engraved with a floral band.
 The rim of the mouth is engraved lightly with a sun-burst pattern.
-A little domes cap sits in the mouth of the flask and this is attached to the rest of the silver by means of a small silver chain.
+A little domed cap sits in the mouth of the flask and this is attached to the rest of the silver by means of a small silver chain.

 The flask sits on a low ring foot The base of the flask has a neat seal mark which reads ‘Treasure’ in Chinese.